-Casa Elisabetta: At least once a month on Wednesday afternoons, TASIS students host children from this home for disadvantaged mothers and their families.
+Casa Elisabetta: At least once a month on Tuesday and Thursday afternoons, TASIS students host children from this home for disadvantaged mothers and their families.
 Students set up celebrations, fundraise, and plan activities for young children at Casa Elisabetta.
 All participants should speak some Italian and enjoy spending time and playing with very young children.

-Intergenerations: TASIS students visit Al Pagnolo, a local retirement home, twice a month on Wednesday afternoons.
+Intergenerations: TASIS students visit Al Pagnolo, a local retirement home, at least once a month on Wednesday afternoons.
 The group name stems from the encounters in which students share time with people of a different generation.
-Students use their talents, interests, and energy to plan and prepare activities (e.g., conversations, playing games, cooking, singing, sorts, tournaments, etc.) with the residents of Al Pagnolo.
-All participants should be Italian speakers or enrolled in at least Italian 2.
+Students use their talents, interests, and energy to plan and prepare activities (e.g., conversations, playing games, cooking, singing, sports, tournaments, etc.) with the residents of Al Pagnolo.

-Cambodia works with two Cambodian NGOs that are dedicated to improving economic and educational conditions in Cambodia.
-Students work with Tabitha to help construct homes for Cambodian families and also help support Tabitha’s family savings program.
-Students also work with PEPY, an organization that aims to empower youth and believes that one has to learn before one can help—and that a wider understanding of Cambodian contexts and related development issues is essential before trying to support change.
-In June, TASIS students volunteer in Tabitha communities in the Cambodian countryside as well as at local educational facilities in Siem Reap, assisting with the English as a Second Language (ESL) Program.
+Students work with PEPY, an organization that aims to empower youth and believes that one has to learn before one can help—and that a wider understanding of Cambodian contexts and related development issues is essential before trying to support change.
+In June, TASIS students volunteer in the Cambodian countryside as well as at local educational facilities in Siem Reap, assisting with the English as a Second Language (ESL) Program.

-EcoVisio Moldova, working in the poorest country in Europe—nestled between Romania and Ukraine—is a youth-led grassroots NGO that has built an environmentally friendly village in the small town of Riscova (39 km from Chişinău) designed to promote sustainable living and community development.
-TASIS students will help EcoVisio with a variety of infrastructure projects during the first week of Spring Break—both within the Eco-village and within the broader community, where they will design and create a nature park in order to provide locals a space for gatherings and celebrations.
+EcoVisio, working in the poorest country in Europe—nestled between Romania and Ukraine—is a youth-led grassroots NGO that has built an environmentally friendly village in the small town of Riscova (39 km from Chişinău) designed to promote sustainable living and community development.
+TASIS students help EcoVisio with a variety of infrastructure projects during the first week of Spring Break—both within the Eco-village and within the broader community, where they have designed and built equipment for a nature park in order to provide locals a space for gatherings and celebrations.

-WISER Kenya: WISER is a girls-only boarding secondary school in Muhuru Bay, Kenya, a struggling rural community on Lake Victoria.
-After examining issues of universal education and gender equality, students spend nine days during the latter part of Spring Break getting to know the community of Muhuru Bay, Kenya.
+WISER is a girls-only boarding secondary school in Muhuru Bay, Kenya, a struggling rural community on Lake Victoria.
+After examining issues of universal education and gender equality, students spend February Academic Travel getting to know the community of Muhuru Bay, Kenya.
 They assist at local primary schools, educate the community on the benefits of purified water, visit local medical clinics, and work closely with the WISER school.

-For more information, please contact Opsahl Global Service Program Director Zach Mulert.
+For more information, please contact Opsahl Global Service Program Director Danny Schiff.